 Graphs Showing Population Outcomes

-In the RBA framework, LIPs report on population outcomes drawn from federal census data for immigrants in their communities.
-The indicators chosen by the LIPs in the PNT region were seen as the most relevant for the most LIPs.
+The site provides the population outcomes drawn from federal census data for immigrants in each of the LIP communities.
+The indicators chosen were seen as the most relevant for all LIPs.
 They are presented as graphs in the dashboard on this site.
 All dashboard data was ordered from Statistics Canada to align with each LIP’s specific service area, which forms its geographic data boundary.

 The dashboard also links each graph to one or more of the United Nation’s Sustainable Development Goals (SDGs) and specific targets.
 SDGs seek to end poverty, protect the planet, and ensure that all people enjoy peace and prosperity.
 SDGs will be achieved by promoting inclusive, equitable, safe, and sustainable societies.
 The SDGs confront issues, identify root problems, and set objectives to leave no one behind as we transform communities and nations into places where everyone can live and prosper.